plugins {

 test-resources.containers.[db-type].image-name

-For example, you can override the default image of the container for the MariaDB
+For example, you can override the default image of the container for the MariaDB database by setting the following property:

 test-resources.containers.mariadb.image-name=mariadb:10.3